Cybersecurity Career Accelerator

 Format: Live, virtual sessions

-Schedule: One evening per week
+Schedule: One evening every week (7pm – 8:30pm ET)

-Support: Optional office hour before each class
+Extra Support: Coaching office hour before each class (Career Launch Track Only)

 Cohort-based: Learn with a supportive, committed group